A Complete Unknown: Plot

-Influenced by political and social unrest, Dylan produces a series of socially conscious songs.
-This draws Baez's attention, and they begin an affair and collaboration.
-By 1965, Sylvie and Dylan have separated.
 Having achieved fame but not artistic freedom, Dylan laments that he is beholden to the expectations of the industry and fans.
 On tour with Baez, Dylan and Baez argue over his ego and his refusal to play his popular songs instead of new material, and Dylan walks offstage mid-performance.

-Dylan experiments with electric guitar and rock instruments, a controversial direction within the folk scene.
+Dylan experiments with electric guitar and a young rock band, a controversial direction within the folk scene.
 He pieces together his band and begins recording Highway 61 Revisited.
-Dylan's new direction concerns the planning committee for the upcoming 1965 Newport Folk Festival, as they hired him to headline the event.
-Dylan brings Sylvie to the festival, hoping to rekindle his relationship with her.
-Upon watching Dylan duet with Baez on "It Ain't Me Babe", Sylvie realizes she will never be comfortable in their relationship and says goodbye.
+Dylan's new direction concerns some on the planning committee for the upcoming 1965 Newport Folk Festival, as they hired him to headline the event.

-The committee demands Dylan play only folk music, and Pete reminds Dylan that his own life's work is on the line.
+The committee demands Dylan play only folk music, and Seeger reminds Dylan that his own life's work is on the line.
 An intoxicated Johnny Cash encourages Dylan to play the electric show, and Dylan goes through with his plan.
 The crowd reacts with vitriol.
-The committee, including Pete, attempts to cut the sound, but is stopped by Grossman and Pete's wife, Toshi.
-Dylan refuses a request from the festival organizers to perform a folk song as an encore, but relents when Cash offers him his acoustic guitar.
+The committee, including Seeger, attempts to cut the sound but is stopped by Grossman and Seeger's wife Toshi.
+Dylan refuses a request from the festival organizers to perform a folk song as an encore but relents when Cash offers him his own acoustic guitar.

-The next morning, on his way out from Newport, Baez catches Dylan and remarks that he has won the freedom he wanted.
-Dylan visits Guthrie and listens to a recording of one of Woody's songs before leaving town on his motorcycle.
+The next morning, as Dylan is leaving Newport, Baez catches him and remarks that he has won the freedom he wanted.
+Dylan visits Guthrie and listens to a recording of "So Long, It's Been Good to Know Yuh," one of Guthrie's songs, before leaving town on his motorcycle.

+Onscreen text reveals that Dylan released Highway 61 Revisited a month later, which topped the charts.
+Seeger and Dylan reunited in 1968, and Seeger continued to play folk music and advocate for civil rights until his death in 2014, as did Baez.
+Since 1965, Dylan has released 55 albums and is the only songwriter in history to be awarded the Nobel Prize for Literature, though he did not attend the ceremony.